Blend-Sal/Softwaretechnik-II/README.md

         6. Right-click on the created data source and "New Database".
         7. Enter the name "asta-shop" for the database.
         8. Save the changes.
-    then you have to create a database named "asta-shop".

     If necessary, manually start the container SWT2 if it doesn't start automatically.

 Following these steps, the application will be ready to run.